Geoinformatics-Lab/pyGIS/docker/README.md

 docker run --name pygile-container -p 8888:8888 pygile-app
 ```

+OR; IF YOU WISH TO PULL AND RUN WITHOUT BUILDING

-## 2. How to pull the existing PyGILE image from Docker Hub and run
+## How to pull the existing PyGILE image from Docker Hub and run?

 Open Docker Desktop and open terminal: